Intelligent anti-aging skin care based on independent research

 Work with fibroblasts and my interest in anti-aging science (along with some encouragement from female relatives) lead me to investigate and analyze the existing methods for preventing and reversing the signs of skin aging, such as wrinkles, roughness, discoloration, etc., and use my findings to evaluate the merits (or lack thereof) of the skin care treatments and/or products on the market.
 I based my analysis largely on the studies done by independent scientific institutions and published in respected biomedical journals.
 As we know from the history of tobacco companies and many other examples, a study of the product performed by its manufacturer represents a conflict of interests and in many cases cannot be trusted.

-I found that only a fraction of anti-aging skin care products contain ingredient that are at least potentially useful for skin rejuvenation.
+I found that only a fraction of anti-aging skin care products contain ingredients that are at least potentially useful for skin rejuvenation.
 Even those products often contain insufficient concentrations or ineffective form of a useful ingredient.
 Some of the ingredients in skin care and cosmetics may even be harmful -- not just to your wallet but to your skin as well.
 Most consumers are unaware that they may be wasting money and not getting optimal skin care.
 Even when they find the right product, people often misuse it due to a lack of information on proper usage or storage.
 (For instance, this is often the case for vitamin C-based products).
 For most people, best results are achieved with a few cost-free youth-maintenance techniques and two or three wisely selected products.
 There is no need for a "long line" of expensive skin care items in your bathroom cabinet or on your credit card bill.

 In creating this site, my goal is to help you make informed, intelligent choices in your skin care and take as many years off your face as nature and modern science allow.
 I do not sell skin care products or cosmetics.
 Nor do I endorse any particular skin care manufacturers.